leo-arch/isfree/README.md

 ## Installation

+Install it from the AUR: https://aur.archlinux.org/packages/isfree

-Clone the project, cd into the isfree directory, compile and install with `makepkg`, and finally run the program:
+Or, clone the project, cd into the isfree directory, compile and install with `makepkg`, and finally run the program:

 	git clone https://github.com/leo-arch/isfree
 	cd isfree